What is Retired Husband Syndrome?

 One of the perils of reading old research is that it’s…well…old.

-During the dog days of summer in 1980, 5oo Japanese salarymen were interviewed.
+During the dog days of summer in 1980, five hundred Japanese salarymen were interviewed.
 They were asked how much they valued and spent their leisure time.
-Their answers mapped the cultural impact of the Nogi Syndrome on several generations of Japanese businessmen.
+Their answers mapped the cultural impact of the Nogi Syndrome on several generations of Japanese businessmen, at that point in time.

 - Group A (aged 46-54 in 1980…now age 86 to 94) showed clearest effects of the Nogi Syndrome.
 They worked hard and had a strong sense of themselves as heads of their families.
 Only about 30% often had dinner at home, and most worked later on Fridays.
 ‘Late’ was considered to be after 11.00 p.m.
 They estimated that they had less than four free hours a day.
 These they used for study and/or exercise to keep themselves in good mental and physical condition.
 It’s also reasonable to posit that this generation had the greatest degree of Nogi Syndrome survivor guilt.